DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 ### Discussion

-#### 1. Lane Finding Failures
+#### 1. Early Lane Finding Failures

 In the pipeline development, different approaches to the color transformation were attempted, and tested on the video pipeline.
 There were some specific road sections which were problematic for lane detection.
 Generally speaking, in transition regions where the lane material changed color, there could be lane detection problems, resulting in the lane moving too far into the shoulder of the lane.

-The threshold definitions for the color transformation played a large role in land finding failure.
+The threshold definitions for the color transformation played a large role in lane finding failure.
 The final values for the pipeline_color() function were:
 * s_thresh = (115, 200)
 * sx_thresh = (20, 150)